-Yes, CT DEEP conducts DIMP inspections of operators DIMP plans to verify they are in compliance with CFR 192.
-Reviewed randomly selected IMP Inspection reports.
+Yes, CTPURA conducts DIMP inspections of operators DIMP plans to verify they are in compliance with CFR 192.

-- a.
-CT DEEP conducts yearly DIMP implementation reviews of all natural gas operators. - b.
-Yes, All data on class 1 and 2 leaks are required to be submitted to the state on a monthly basis.
-This data is reviewed to determine trends including any plastic pipe issues.
-Also, during O&M audits, this is reviewed under 192.617 and during DIMP audits - c.
-Yes, CT DEEP conducts DIMP inspections to verify the operator's threat analysis. - Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1
+A. CTPURA conducts yearly DIMP implementation reviews of all natural gas operators.

+B. Yes, All data on class 1 and 2 leaks are required to be submitted to the state on a monthly basis.
+This data is reviewed by the state to determine trends including any plastic pipe issues.

+C. Yes, CTPURA conducts DIMP inspections to verify the operator's threat analysis.

-- a.
-Operator procedures for determining if exposed cast iron pipe was examined for evidence of graphitization and if necessary remedial action was taken; - b.
+5 Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1 a.
+Operator procedures for determining if exposed cast iron pipe was examined for evidence of graphitization and if necessary remedial action was taken;

+b.
 Operator procedures for surveillance of cast iron pipelines, including appropriate action resulting from tracking circumferential cracking failures, study of leakage history, or other unusual operating maintenance condition?
-(Note: See GPTC Appendix G-18 for guidance); - c.
-Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21; - d.
-Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 192.617; - e.
-Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies; - f.
-Operator procedures for considering low pressure distribution systems in threat analysis? - g.
+(Note: See GPTC Appendix G-18 for guidance);

+c.
+Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21:

+d.
+Operator records of previous accidents and failures including reported third-party damage and leak response to ensure appropriate operator response as required by 192.617:

+e.
+Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies;

+f.
+Operator procedures for considering low pressure distribution systems in threat analysis?

+g.
 Operator compliance with state and federal regulations for regulators located inside buildings?

 Yes, the NTSB and Advisory Bulletins questions are incorporated into their inspection forms which are reviewed during O&M Inspections.
-In addition the "non-O&M comprehensive" field inspections and the CBYD program regularly provide opportunities to confirm adherence with these NTSB recommendations.